2016 K League Challenge: First round

+Semi-final

+Final

 The promotion-relegation playoffs were held between the winners of the 2016 K League Challenge playoffs and the 11th-placed club of the 2016 K League Classic.
 The winner on aggregate score after both matches earned entry into the 2017 K League Classic.

 1–1 on aggregate.
 Gangwon FC won on away goals and were promoted to the K League Classic, while Seongnam FC were relegated to the K League Challenge.